Jelly Palm - Butia odorata

 Leaves

-Arching, blue-green, 4-6 ft (1.2-1.8m), pinnate leaves are crowded with many upward-pointing leaflets that form a pronounced V-shape; petiole is armed with stout, sharp teeth along the margin; leaflets are about 2-1/2 ft (50cm) long and 1 in.
-(2.5cm) wide 3
+Arching, blue-green, 4-6 ft (1.2-1.8 m), pinnate leaves are crowded with many upward-pointing leaflets that form a pronounced V-shape; petiole is armed with stout, sharp teeth along the margin (Fig.7); leaflets are about 2-1/2 ft (50 cm) long and 1 in.
+(2.5 cm) wide 3

 Flowers

-Numerous, very small creamy yellow to reddish flowers are borne on once-branched, 3-4 ft (1m); long inflorescences bearing separate male and female flowers 3
+Numerous, very small creamy yellow to reddish flowers are borne on once-branched, 3-4 ft (1 m); long inflorescences bearing separate male and female flowers 3

 Fruit